open-education-api/specification/docs/governance/README.md

 TBD: This entire section has been updated on 09/09/2022, JH.

+TBD: Should this page have a date and version number (see below).
+I can imagine that is required due to regulations?
+JH

+TBD: API specification 1 January 2019, Version: 2

-The governance model describes the decision-making process and the role of various members of the [Community](community/), [Working group](working group/), and [Bureau Edustandaard](https://www.edustandaard.nl/).
+The governance model describes the decision-making process and the role of various members of the [Community](community (governance)/), [Working group](working group (governance)/), and [Bureau Edustandaard](bureau edustandaard (governance)).
 It also outlines the strategic goals and procedures within the project, and provides an understanding of how the Open Education API is governed.

 The shared goals of the governance model are: